triton-inference-server/server/docs/protocol/extension_trace.md

 - "trace_rate" : the trace sampling rate.
 The value represents how many requests will one trace be sampled from.
 For example, if the trace rate is "1000", 1 trace will be sampled for every 1000 requests.
-- "trace_count" : the number of traces to be sampled.
-Once the specified number of traces are sampled, 'trace_level' will be set to "OFF" to disable tracing.
+- "trace_count" : the number of remaining traces to be sampled.
+Once the value becomes "0", no more traces will be sampled for the trace setting.
-If the value is "0", the number of traces to be sampled will not be limited.
+If the value is "-1", the number of traces to be sampled will not be limited.
 - "log_frequency" : the frequency that Triton will log the trace output to the files.
 If the value is "0", Triton will only log the trace output to ${trace_file} when shutting down.
 Otherwise, Triton will log